 - Increase transparency by making USPTO training on examination practice and procedure available to external stakeholders

 - Provide perspective to external stakeholders by detailing what an examiner considers in preparing an office action

 - Aid in compact prosecution by disclosing to external stakeholders how examiners are taught to use the MPEP to interpret an applicant’s disclosure

 What is NOT the purpose of the STEPP program?

-The STEPP program is not intended for applicants to discuss pending applications with USPTO employees or to circumvent normal communications between applicants or applicants' representatives and USPTO employees.
+The STEPP program is not intended for applicants to discuss pending applications with patent examiners or to circumvent normal communications between applicants or applicants' representatives and patent examiners.
 Applicants should continue to resolve any application-specific issues through the examiner of record or the Ombudsman program, as appropriate.

 How do I participate in the STEPP program?